evkx/evkx.github.io/content/models/volkswagen/id.7/ID.7_Pro/_index.md

 {{<evkxdisplayaddarticle />}}

 ## Cargo Capacity and Towing Ability

-The cargo capacity in the trunk is 542 liters.
-With the rear seat down, it is 1575 liters.
+The trunk offers a cargo capacity of 542 liters (19.1 CU FT).
+With the rear seat folded down, this expands to 1575 liters (55.6 CU FT).
 On the roof, you can load up to 75 kg (165.3 lbs).

-The maxium weight of the car is 2630 kg (5798 lbs), and with the base weight of 2152 kg (4744 lbs), you can max load 478 kg (1054 lbs), including driver and passengers.
-Some options can increase the base weight and reduce the maximum loading weight.
+The vehicle’s maximum weight is 2630 kg (5798 lbs), with a base weight of 2152 kg (4744 lbs).
+This allows for a maximum load of 478 kg (1054 lbs), including the driver and passengers.
+Note that some options may increase the base weight and reduce the maximum loading capacity.

-You can order the car with a towbar.
-The maximum total weight on a braked trailer is 1000, and on unbraked, it is 750 kg (2205/1653 lbs).
+A towbar can be added to the vehicle.
+The maximum permissible weight for a braked trailer is 1000 kg (2205 lbs), while for an unbraked trailer, it is 750 kg (1653 lbs).

 {{< sitefiguresized thumb="models/volkswagen/id.7/id.7_pro/trunk_1_st.jpg" title="Volkswagen ID.7 Pro" width="3000" height="2000"  >}}
 <div class="mt-3 mb-3">